 Do you hesitate to share your light with the world?
-Try working with a simple daily affirmation: I shine brightly.
+Choose to shine brightly with this positive affirmation!
 See how it changes your perspective.

 A few years back, I ditched the idea of New Year’s Resolutions in favor of a Word of the Year.
 The goal was to consider all of my actions for the year based on how they related to that particular word.